kssmp/Real_Time_Recognition_Attendance/README.md

 ## Features

-- Real-time Database and Storrage using Firebase for attendance updation
+- Real-time Database and Storage using Firebase for attendance updation
 - Last attendance time tracking.
 - Number of attendance counts per individual.
 - Change in interface when a new user enters